Helvetto/GamesProject/backend/mancala/mancala-api/Readme.md

 - Integrate Swagger for API documentation to provide a comprehensive and interactive documentation platform.

 - Add metrics for the database to monitor and analyze its performance.

+- Create a matchmaking system to allow users to join a random game if they prefer not to join a specific game.